jaburt/rclonebackup/README.md

 ----------
 Update(1) The log file rclone produces is not user friendly, therefore this script will also create a more user friendly log (to use as the email body).
-This shows the stats, and for "sync" a list of files Copied (new), Copied (replaced existing), and Deleted - as well as any errors/notices; for "cryptcheck" XXXXXXX
+This shows the stats, and for "sync" a list of files Copied (new), Copied (replaced existing), and Deleted - as well as any errors/notices; for "cryptcheck" it only lists errors or notices.

 Update(2): I've noticed that since upgrading to FreeNAS v11.3 that this script was no longer working.
 When you create the "rclone.conf" file from a shell prompt (or SSH connection) with the command "rclone config"